MSW Program

 Curriculum

-- Social work practice.
-This area of the curriculum is designed to provide practice knowledge and competencies in working with individuals, groups, families, communities, and organizations.
+- Social Work Practice: This area of the curriculum is designed to provide practice knowledge and competencies in working with individuals, groups, families, communities, and organizations.

-- Human behavior and the social environment.
-This area of the curriculum helps the student to understand the whole person and the process of growth, change, adaptation, social functioning, and dysfunction of the environmental context, including family, groups, formal organizations, and communities.
+- Human Behavior and the Social Environment: This area of the curriculum helps the student to understand the whole person and the process of growth, change, adaptation, social functioning, and dysfunction of the environmental context, including family, groups, formal organizations, and communities.
 Courses in this area cover prenatal stages through the process of aging.

-- Social welfare policy and services.
-This area of the curriculum is designed to help the student identify, appraise, analyze, and understand social change in its dynamic perspectives; the role and responsibility of social work as a profession in influencing social policy; and the delivery of service to individuals and society.
+- Social Welfare Policy and Services: This area of the curriculum is designed to help the student identify, appraise, analyze, and understand social change in its dynamic perspectives; the role and responsibility of social work as a profession in influencing social policy; and the delivery of service to individuals and society.

-- Research methods.
-This area of the curriculum is designed to help the student understand social work and related research and the use of research for the improvement of services to individuals, groups, organizations, and communities.
+- Research Methods: This area of the curriculum is designed to help the student understand social work and related research and the use of research for the improvement of services to individuals, groups, organizations, and communities.

 MSW Curriculum Themes